ltw-webdev-6/web-app-set-up-hosting/README.md

 Show teacher for marks.

-**But make sure to link the Netlify to your repo so the teacher can find the live website.**
+**Make sure to link the Netlify URL to your repo’s details—so the teacher can find the live website.**